Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 Even very small amounts can be life-threatening.
 For cats, 1–2 teaspoons (approx. 5–10 ml) can be fatal; for a medium-sized dog, about 30–60 ml.
 Any suspected ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. should be taken seriously. - Can I give my pet alcohol at home if I suspect ethylene glycol ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.?

-Early signs include staggering gait, coordination disorders, increased thirst, increased urination, and vomiting.
-These symptoms resemble alcohol poisoning and appear within 30 minutes to 12 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.. - Are all antifreeze products toxic to animals?
+Early signs include a staggering gait, coordination disorders, increased thirst, increased urination, and vomiting.
+These symptoms resemble alcohol poisoning and occur within 30 minutes to 12 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.. - Are all antifreeze products toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. to animals?

 Not all.
-Propylene glycol-based antifreeze products are significantly less toxic than ethylene glycol-based ones.
-When purchasing, pay attention to the ingredients and, if possible, choose more pet-friendly alternatives. - Can my pet survive ethylene glycol intoxication?
+Propylene glycol-based antifreeze is significantly less toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. than ethylene glycol-based ones.
+Check the ingredients when purchasing and choose pet-friendly alternatives whenever possible. - Can my pet survive ethylene glycol intoxication?

 Literature

 - Prinz, J., Böll, B., von Bergwelt, M. Et al. (2019).
-Intoxication after Antifreeze IngestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+Intoxication after antifreeze ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems..
 Medizinische Klinik-Intensivmedizin und Notfallmedizin, 114(2), 159–163.

 - Thrall, M.A., Connally, H.E., Grauer, G.F., et al. (2020).
 Ethylene Glycol ToxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity.: PathophysiologyPathophysiology deals with the changes in physiological processes caused by diseases or injuries.
 It examines how these changes lead to the symptoms and signs of a disease. and New Therapeutic Approaches.
 Journal of Veterinary Emergency and Critical Care, 30(4), 373-387.